 A vacuum with High Efficiency Particulate Air (HEPA) filtration will capture both large and small particles, collecting 99.97% of pollutants sized 0.3 microns and larger.
 Most allergen triggers are minuscule - like pollen and dust mites - and it is crucial to have a filtration system that can filter out these impurities and prevent them from being exhausted back into your space.
 This makes HEPA vacuums extremely popular for allergy- and asthma-sufferers.

-- Sealed Design: For some people, it isn't enough to only have a system with HEPA filtration.
+For some people, HEPA filtration alone isn't enough.
 These people should also seek out a vacuum with an airtight, or sealed, collection chamber.
-This feature is particularly beneficial to allergy-sufferers because without a sealed collection and filtration system, dust and allergens can often leak back into your environment through open seams in the vacuum's construction.
-Miele vacuums are known for providing high-end vacuums with completely sealed systems and HEPA filtration.
+This feature is particularly beneficial to allergy-sufferers because without a sealed system, dust and allergens can often leak back into your environment through open seams in the vacuum's construction.
+Miele vacuums are known for providing high-end, completely sealed systems with HEPA filtration.
 They offer sturdy uprights for larger homes with a lot of carpet or top-of-the-line canister vacuums for low-pile carpet and hard floors.

 A vacuum with a dust bag is ideal for allergy-sufferers because a bag traps debris and pollutants permanently as opposed to a reusable dust container that exposes you to the collected debris each time you empty it.
 Vacuum bags also serve as an initial stage of air filtration, filtering out large particles and allergens before they reach the exhaust filter.